Wishing everybody a peaceful Christmas and a happy new year!

 price;

-* Windows XP, Vista, 7 or 8.1.
-7 & 8.1 should not be a problem.
+* Windows XP, Vista, 7, 8.0 or 8.1.
+Windows 8.1 and beyond should not have any

 The upshot of all this testing is that these pages should be fully accessible